William Dodge James: Public life

 William took an active interest in community matters and gave generously of both time and money to charities and other good causes.
 An example in 1884 was his donation of land and funds for a village social club in Woolston where he had lived as a child.
-He was a Justice of Peace, the deputy lieutenant of West Sussex, served as the Sheriff of Sussex and was awarded the Commander Victorian Order by King Edward VII.
+He was a Justice of the peace, the deputy lieutenant of West Sussex, served as the Sheriff of Sussex and was awarded the Commander of the Royal Victorian Order (CVO) by King Edward VII.

 He was asked in 1904 what his hobbies were and said golf and shooting.
 He said he enjoyed motoring, owning a 12h.p.
 Panhard and 20h.p.
 Gobron-Brillié, and since becoming a motorist he estimated he had travelled 20,000 miles.
 He put down his clubs as the Turf Club and the Royal Yacht Squadron.

 Effigy of William James

 The Effigy is in St Andrew's Church, West Dean, West Sussex.
 He is shown in a deputy lieutenant's uniform (rose badge on belt, oak lace cuffs).
-At his neck he has CVO (Commander of the Victorian Order) with the Order of St John and Knight of St John on his left breast.
-The medals on his chest are Queen Victoria's diamond jubilee medal, Edward VII's coronation medal and George V's coronation medal.
+At his neck he has the CVO (Commander of the Victorian Order) with the Order of St John and Knight of St John on his left breast.
+The medals on his chest are the Queen Victoria Diamond Jubilee Medal, King Edward VII Coronation Medal and King George V Coronation Medal.
 At his feet is the Spanish Order of Isabella the Catholic.
-King Alfonso of Spain was a guest at West Dean in November 1907.
+King Alfonso XIII of Spain was a guest at West Dean in November 1907.
 The bronze is by W. Goscombe John.

 Family

 William died in March 1912 after becoming ill on a trip to South Africa.
 Evelyn, remarried in 1913 to Major John Chaytor Brinton, a member of the Royal Household; the marriage was annulled in 1927.
 She died in 1929 following a serious operation.
 William and Evelyn had five children, four girls and one boy named Edward William Frank James, whose godfather was King Edward VII.
 In 1964 Edward James turned the West Dean Estate over to an educational trust; he died in 1984.

 William's mother Sofia had died in 1870 when he was 15.
 His brother, Arthur, died in 1917.
 His paternal half brother, Daniel Willis James, who had been born in Liverpool, died in America in 1907.
 William's paternal half sister, Olivia, married Robert Hoe III in 1868 and moved to America; she died in 1935 aged 98.
-His other half sister, Elizabeth Eccleston had died in 1868.
+His other half sister, Elizabeth Eccleston, had died in 1868.

 William's daughter, Audrey Evelyn James Coats married Marshall Field III.